1.0 Introduction

 Click BACK TO RESOURCES to navigate back.

-Total number of vulnerable resources.
-Click the resources number to navigate to the resources list view.
+Total number of Vulnerable resources.
+Click the resources count to navigate to the resources list view.

-Resources by Type: Displays a list of resources categorized by type, along with the total count for each type and their color-coded PQC readiness status.
+Resources by Type: This section displays the list of resources categorized by type, along with the total count for each type and their color-coded PQC readiness status.

 Select your external key source connection from the EXTERNAL KEY SOURCE section of the connection switcher drop down to view its associated PQC data.
 The dashboard will then display the consolidated PQC readiness information for the selected connection.